Google PageSpeed Insights

 Consistency

-• LCP which stands for Largest Contentful Paint.
-It measures the time it takes for the largest element to become visible.
+• LCP (Largest Contentful Paint): Time it takes for the largest visible content to load.

 Lighthouse Tool